CitrineInformatics/citrine-python/docs/source/formulations_example.rst

 With the GEM Table in hand, we build and train a predictor to predict the tastiness of novel margarita recipes.
 The first step is to define a :class:`~citrine.informatics.data_sources.GemTableDataSource` based on the GEM Table, ``table``.
-The Citrine Platform will automatically recognize when a GEM table contains formulations and produce an appropriate :class:`~citrine.informatics.descriptors.FormulationDescriptor` with key 'Formulation' for the training data.
+The Citrine Platform will automatically recognize when a GEM Table contains formulations and produce a :class:`~citrine.informatics.descriptors.FormulationDescriptor` with key 'Formulation' for the training data.

 .. code-block:: python